cardisoft/cardinal/doc/inner/virtual-list.md

 This chapter describes the virtualized list component in `cardinal/src/components/VirtualList.tsx` and its supporting hooks.

+## Why this is custom
+- Cardinal does not use a stock "big spacer div + native vertical scroll" virtualizer for the files tab.
+- Safari/WebKit has a practical maximum element height in the ~33.5M px range.
+WebKit bug 198291 reproduces the issue with a `div` at `33554428px` and explicitly calls out the impact on virtual scrolling when the total scrollable area exceeds the maximum permitted element height.
+- With Cardinal's `ROW_HEIGHT = 24`, that ceiling is only about `floor(33554428 / 24) = 1,398,101` rows.
+A multi-million-file result set can exceed that easily, so a traditional virtualizer that sets `height = rowCount * rowHeight` on a spacer element is not robust enough here.
+- For that reason, `totalHeight` in Cardinal is used for scrollbar math only.
+The DOM never creates a native vertical scroll region with millions of rows' worth of pixel height.
+- Metadata hydration also has to be lazy.
+Search results are initially just `SlabIndex[]`; row metadata is fetched on demand for the visible range via `get_nodes_info`.
+Eagerly hydrating all visible search results would make latency and IPC cost much harder to control.
+- The same visible-range signal is also reused to tell the backend which icons/thumbnails matter right now, so virtualization doubles as a backend work scheduler.

 ## Pieces involved
 - `VirtualList.tsx`: headless virtualizer that owns scroll state, range math, and the imperative row API.
 - `useDataLoader`: hydrates visible rows via `get_nodes_info`, caches them by `SlabIndex`, and patches icons from `icon_update` events.